davidlamcanada/cssflags/README.md

     <div class="color-two"></div>
 </div>

-Use the position css property as a last resort.
+Use the <strong>position</strong> css property as a last resort.
 Width, height, and nesting your elements thoughtfully will get you a long way.

-display: inline-block will be important to give to elements you are trying to control the width of.
+<strong>display: inline-block</strong> will be important to give to elements you are trying to control the width of.